 Through an innovative early registration program for first-year students and the strategic use of the Civitas Learning conflict-free scheduling capabilities, TAMIU experienced a 4% lift in retention from fall 2019 to fall 2020.
 And a 5% lift in four-year graduation rates for the Class of 2017—the first class whose entire TAMIU experience incorporated these approaches.
 In just one year, TAMIU realized gains typically expected within ten years.

-Early Registration Events Starts First-Year Students Off Right
+Early Registration Events Start First-Year Students Off Right

 TAMIU’s first-year class has a unique profile that influences how the university recruits and onboards new students.
 Approximately 80% of incoming first-year students come from regional high schools within a 90-mile radius of the university.
-This close proximity allows TAMIU recruiters to make regular campus visits and cultivate more direct relationships with prospective students.
+This proximity allows TAMIU recruiters to visit regularly and cultivate more direct relationships with prospective students.

 TAMIU’s recruitment and admission strategy support students who benefit greatly from the personal attention they receive to navigate the admission process.
 Fully 60% of TAMIU’s freshman class are first-generation college students.
 The one-on-one relationship between recruiters and students makes the sometimes confusing admission process more accessible and student-friendly.